Access complex workflows without the need of digital programming skills with SEPAL applications#

-JupyterLab: JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
+JupyterLab: A web-based interactive development environment for Jupyter notebooks, code and data.

 Start instance manually#

 Some applications require more powerful instances than the default